kleinfreund/kleinfreund.de/src/pages/style-guide.md

 ## Inline Styles

 The most common forms of emphasis are _italics_ and **bold text**.
 Mostly seen in handwritten notes, another form is a mark.
-It tends to <mark>stick out of its context</mark> in a rather attention-grabbing fashion so be careful when to use this.

 Rarely, you see abbreviations like <abbr title="Mozilla Developer Network">MDN</abbr> (Mozilla Developer Network) marked up with the `abbr` element.
 However, note that the `title` attribute is often not conveyed to assistive technology; therefore, it’s best to add the expansion as regular text on first usage of the abbreviation.